A paradiddle is a group of eight beats on a drum that use the hand pattern:

 Funny name, paradiddle, but it likely comes from the sound made on the drum by playing them.

-Paradiddles originated in the drum corp (military drumming), and if you’ve seen military drummers, you’ll know they’re pretty tight.
+Paradiddles originated in the drum corp (military drumming), and if you've seen good military drummers, you'll see the advantage paradiddles can give you.

 What's the big deal?